-Michael joined The Raben Group as a principal in our Washington, DC office in 2009 and moved to the West Coast in 2015 to lead our California office.
-Michael draws on his years of experience in the political arena to help clients navigate the political and policy-making process, develop and effectively articulate their public policy priorities, and anticipate and forecast the outlook for the issues they care about.
+Michael Torra has led our California team since 2015, after six years as a principal in our Washington, DC office.
+Michael draws on his years of experience in the political arena to help clients understand and navigate the political and policy-making process, develop and effectively articulate their public policy priorities, and anticipate the outlook for the issues they care about.

-At The Raben Group, he has advised foundations and nonprofit organizations on their efforts to expand access to affordable health care, cultivate a broader understanding about LGBT people of color, reform the criminal justice system, and advance more humane immigration policies, among other issues.
+At The Raben Group, Michael has advised foundations, nonprofit organizations, and corporations on their efforts to advance more inclusive policies.
+He has supported clients in their efforts to empower Latino and LGBTQ communities, improve health outcomes, reform the criminal justice system, transform immigration policies, and promote diversity and inclusion, among other issues.
 He has also helped clients identify opportunities for new partnerships and built coalitions of diverse stakeholders to advance the confirmation of high profile nominees to the Supreme Court and President Barack Obama’s cabinet.
 Michael’s current clients include The California Endowment, the California Community Foundation, and Charter Communications.

 Michael is a graduate of Occidental College and received his master’s degree from the Fletcher School of Law and Diplomacy at Tufts University.
-An abstract and non-representational painter, Michael brings a creative and thoughtful approach to all his endeavors, whether in art or in politics.
+An abstract and non-representational painter, Michael brings a creative and thoughtful approach to all his endeavors, whether in art or in policy work.